SasanLabs/VulnerableApp/docs/ProjectUsage.md

 # Solutions
 ```
-1. Generally developers are writing vulnerable applications for testing Payloads before contributing to these tools.
+1. Generally developers are writing vulnerable applications for testing Payloads before contributing to these tools or
 2. Writing Unit test cases
 ```
 Both the above approaches are having flows like